What Role Do Parents/Guardians Have in Remote Learning?

 What is Required of Students in Remote Learning?

-Schools should strive to achieve the remote learning standards to the greatest extent possible.
-However, it is recognized that real-time (synchronous) learning will not be possible in all instances, especially for Kindergarten to Grade 6, during this period of temporary remote learning.
+Teachers will strive to achieve the remote learning standards to the greatest extent possible.
+However, it is recognized that real-time (synchronous) learning will not be possible in all instances.

 Students will be required to participate daily in learning and assessment, as follows: